cbteal/EEP_Final_Project/README.md

 Then open **http://localhost** in a browser

 A randomly generated maze should appear with a silly robot that will struggle to find the end of the maze (indicated by a gold block).
 The robot was able to successfully navigate the maze, but it is slow and painful to watch.

+Once the robot finishes, it will dissappear and you will need to restart enviro to generate another maze and robot.

 Unfortunately, I did not have more time to implement more functionality as I spent